-The Australian Honours System, established in 1975, recognises the special contribution Australian citizens make to their communities locally, nationally, and overseas across a wide range of fields.
+The Australian Honours System, established in 1975, recognises the special contribution Australian citizens make to their communities locally, nationally, and internationally across a wide range of fields.

-Activities include voluntary endeavour and contributions to the Arts, Industry, Commerce, Education, Health, Charities, the Professions, the Armed Services, and acts of bravery.
+Activities meriting an honour have included voluntary work, contributions to the Arts, Industry, Commerce, Education, Health, Charities, the Professions, the Armed Services, and acts of bravery.

 Awards and honours are approved by the Governor-General and are announced on Australia Day, 26th January and on The Queen’s official birthday, usually the second Monday in June.
 Australian Bravery Decorations are announced in March and August.

-An Australian citizen can be nominated for an honour by any individual, a community organisation, a professional body, or similar group.
+An Australian citizen can be nominated for an honour by an individual, a community organisation, a professional body or similar group.

 Request a printed form